omaRouby/ORANGE-k8s-labs/lab-1/README.md

 9. **Why do you think the container `agentx` in pod webapp is in error?**
    The logs from `kubectl describe pod webapp` should reveal an error message related to the `agentx` image.
 The `agentx` image might not exist in the Docker registry.

-> **Note**: You used `kubectl delete all --all` to remove all pods, services, and other Kubernetes resources in the default namespace.
+> **Note**: I used `kubectl delete all --all` to remove all pods, services, and other Kubernetes resources in the default namespace.
 Be cautious with this command as it can delete unintended resources.
 Consider using `kubectl get pods` to monitor the status of your pods after creating them.
 > ![Kubernetes Resources Screenshot](https://github.com/omaRouby/ORANGE-k8s-labs/blob/main/lab-1/images/Screenshot%202024-09-11%20030225.png)

 ---